 Cincinnati and Dayton aren’t exactly known for their beaches.
-But there are actually lots of picturesque places to plan a ‘beach day’ — each just a short drive away.
-So pack up the cooler, slather on the sunscreen and spend a day at one of these beaches near Southwest Ohio.
+But there are actually lots of picturesque places to plan a “beach day” — each just a short drive away.
+Pack up the cooler, slather on the sunscreen and spend a day at one of these beaches near Southwest Ohio.

-Remember, these beaches are part of living ecosystems and sometimes are closed due to algae.
-Please refer to their websites for closures before visiting.
+Remember, these beaches are part of living ecosystems and sometimes close due to algae.
+Check the website for each park before you go.

 Hueston Woods